tomcoolpxl/facebooc/README.md

 sudo apt-get update
 sudo apt-get install -yq build-essential make libsqlite3-dev sqlite3
 ```
+**Note**: When you launch a container using **ubuntu** image from the repository, it may not have sudoers installed.
+Also, you would be a root user inside the container.
+In such case, remove sudo and execute rest of the command.

 # Build

 Using git, clone the repository with the URL above.
 Repository contains the source files written in C, along with a Makefile with targets such as "all", "run".
-Destination path should be /opt/facebooc.
+Destination path should be **/opt/facebooc**.
 Run the following command to compile the source code.make all

 ```bash